RimiChen/2024-GameTileNet/README.md

   ---
 ### File Descriptions

 * SliceTile.py: Slice tilesets into 32x32 size, and find corresponding segements on the tileset images.
 Create and save the slices in folder: <tileset_name: (collection_index)_(tileset_index)>.
+* environment.yml: the environment settings for conda env.
 * LabelSimilarityGUI.py: Record the similarity of two adjacent tiles.
 * CheckTileSimilarity.py: Check the similarity of two adjacent tiles, and other image processing functions: filter the blank image, set similarity to zero if all side blank, etc..
 * LabelingConnectivityGUI.py: Record tile's possible connecting directions.